mattmatters/dailyWoof/scraper/README.md

 The urls retrieved from the home pages are then filtered for legitimate links that haven't been crawled recently.

 Each new url will be scraped and fed into the application's natural language processor.

-## Natural Language Processing
-Currently the app is using [TextBlob](https://textblob.readthedocs.io/en/dev/) and [NLTK](http://www.nltk.org/).

-These libraries are mostly used for obtaining a list of the trending names and nouns in each article.
-These will later be used by the web app to randomly substitute trending words with dog releated ones.